Viddesh1/Bottle_Cap_Detection_YOLOv8/README.md

 # Bottle_Cap_Detection_YOLOv8

-This google colab code is implementation of the below youtube video (Automatic labeling of images using foundation model like Grounding DINO and Grounding Segment Anything Mask:-
+This google colab code is implementation of the below youtube video (Automatic labeling of images using foundation model like Grounding DINO and Grounding Segment Anything Mask):-

 https://youtu.be/7tuXEvZ2YNw?feature=shared